 Fall-planted bulbs produce hardy, easy-to-grow spring flowers that thrive in both sun and part shade.
 As an added bonus, bulbs multiply rapidly, and just 2 to 3 years after planting, you’ll have at least double what you started with, making them reliable workhorses in the early-spring garden.

 There are two different methods for growing these cheerful spring bloomers, depending on whether you simply want to add color to your spring landscape or harvest them in abundance as cut flowers.
 No matter how you plant them, be sure to pick a spot that gets at least partial sun and doesn’t have standing water, since really wet soils will encourage bulbs to rot.

 Once your bulbs are securely in place, water deeply and then refill the hole with the soil you removed earlier.
-Add a few inches of well rotted compost on top to act as a mulch.
+Add a few inches of well-rotted compost on top to act as a mulch.
 Be sure to insert some type of stake so you remember where you planted them.
-If your intention is to grow narcissus solely for cutting then you can follow this same method but plant bulbs in long rows.
+If your intention is to grow narcissus solely for cutting, then you can follow this same method but plant the bulbs in long rows.

 In the spring, harvest blooms that haven’t fully opened.
-If picked when the buds are fully colored, but still slightly nodding (also known as the “goose neck” stage) a solid week of vase life.
+If you pick when the buds are fully colored but still slightly nodding (known as the “gooseneck” stage), you can expect a solid week of vase life.